FreeBSD Native Jail Tools: Bastille, Pot, and the Nomad Stack

 $ bastille create -V jail2 15.0-RELEASE 192.168.122.51/24 vtnet0

-Bastille creates epair interfaces, bridges them to vtnet0bridge, sets the default route, copies the host’s resolv.conf, and applies default templates.
-The jails are up and running:
+Bastille creates the epair interfaces, attaches them to vtnet0bridge, sets the default route, copies the host’s resolv.conf, and applies its default templates.
+The jails come up like this:

 $ bastille list